Wazuh

 nano /var/ossec/etc/ossec.conf |

-5.Restart the server using the command below to apply the changes made in step 4:
+5.Restart the server to apply the changes made in step 4:

 systemctl restart wazuh-manager |